RESEARCH & EDUCATION

 Choices is everywhere!
 Its involvement with patients is high and widespread, going way far beyond the delivery of the highest level of health care into the minds, hearts and lives of its patients and the community it serves.
 As an organization it is committed to treatment, research, educational outreach and bridging societal and cultural gaps through compassionate, concerned and informed health care.

-Choices Women’s Medical Center is proud to announce that we are participating in a new research study: the TelAbortion Study.
-The purpose of the study is to evaluate a service through which women can obtain medical abortion pills by mail without coming in person to the clinic and be evaluated via videoconference.
-The patient will obtain an ultrasound and other tests, at facilities near her home, before and after the procedure.
-The study will use the same medication that is used for all medical abortions at Choices.
+Choices Women’s Medical Center has recently participated in a research study that has ended May 2017: the TelAbortion Study.
+The purpose of the study was to evaluate a service through which women can obtain medical abortion pills by mail without coming in person to the clinic and is evaluated via videoconference.
+The patient obtained an ultrasound and other tests, at facilities near her home, before and after the procedure.
+The study used the same medication that is used for all medical abortions at Choices.

 Committed to being on the forefront of women’s health care, Choices Women’s Medical Center has participated in national and international research studies throughout its 45-year history.
 At this time, we are involved in an international study (in conjunction with the Czech Republic, India and Spain) on the use of Dilapan, Dilapan-S/Dilasoft osmotic dilators, which are products used to prepare the cervix prior to a surgical abortion.
 Professor Janesh Gupta of the University of Birmingham, UK is directing this study in the US, which is oriented toward analyzing the number of hours required for sufficient dilation by the Dilapan product available in the US.